HanineAiss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7 : Adds execution permission to the owner, the group owner and the other users, to the file hello Task 8 : Sets the permession to the file hello as follows : No permission at all to the owner/No permission at all to the group/All permissions to other users
-Task 9 : Sets the mode of the file hello to "rwxr-x-wx"
+Task 9 : Sets the mode of the file hello to "rwxr-x-wx" Task 10 : Sets the mode of the file hello the same as olleh’s mode